5 - Senior, 6 - Graduate Student, Post graduate/Alum

 Twelve month experience

-Applicants should have strong foreign-language (Spanish, Portuguese) competency; an academic grounding in the region's culture, history, socioeconomics and politics; and a sustained record of volunteerism and community service, whether domestic (e.g., work with Latin American immigrant communities in the United States), in the region, or both.
+QUALIFICATIONS: Applicants should have strong foreign-language (Spanish, Portuguese) and English competency; an academic grounding in the region's culture, history, society, economics and politics; and a sustained record of volunteerism and community service, whether domestic (e.g., work with Latin American immigrant communities in the United States), in the region, or both.
 Prior field experience in the region is not required, but evidence of sustained prior engagement with and knowledge of the region's issues and peoples is imperative.

-For questions about foreign-language recommendations (e.g., if you are a native speaker, if you speak both Spanish and Portuguese, or if you speak both Spanish and Haitian Creole), send an email to firstname.lastname@example.org.
+FOREIGN LANGUAGE ABILITY: For questions regarding required foreign-language recommendations (e.g., if you are a native speaker, if you speak both Spanish and Portuguese, or if you speak both Spanish and Haitian Creole), send an email to applications [at] pila-princeton.org.